mourtadg7/mourtadg7/README.md

 ## About Me

 - :books: B.Sc.
-Honours Mathematics and Statistics
+Honours Mathematics and Statistics with extensive background in Psychology & Neuroscience
-- :briefcase: Senior psychology TA with extensive background in Psychology, Neuroscience, & Behaviour
+- :briefcase: Senior TA in Introduction and Foundations of Psychology, Neuorscience & Behavior
 -

 ## Languages & Tools